earino/hosting_a_panel/README.md

 ### Getting Bitten by the Bug and Planning Your Next Panel

 It happens to the best of us.
 See you at the next meeting of moderators anonymous :)

+## Finding This Guide

+I know this is goofy, but I am mostly adding this for myself.
+The URL for this guide is [https://earino.github.io/hosting_a_panel/](https://earino.github.io/hosting_a_panel/) :-)